 a.
 An Individual who books a place on a Scheduled Course must make payment at the time of booking.

 b.
-An Organisation which book a Group Course, Including an Organisation which books places for Individuals on a Group Course will be issued with an invoice which the Organisation must pay in full before the Course start date.
+An Organisation which books a Group Course or books a place for an individua on a Scheduled Course, will be issued with an invoice which the Organisation must pay in full before the Course start date.

 c.
 British Red Cross reserves the right to withhold certificates until full payment has been cleared.